DSharpPlus/DSharpPlus/docs/articles/hosting_options.md

 * [**Microsoft Azure**](https://azure.microsoft.com/en-us/free/?cdn=disable "Microsoft Azure"): $200 in-service credit,
   to be used within month of registration.
 Requires credit or debit card for validation.
-Azure isn't cheap, but it supports both Windows and Linux-based servers.
+Azure isn't cheap, but it supports both Windows and GNU/Linux-based servers.
 If you're enrolled in Microsoft Imagine, it's possible to get these cheaper or free.
 * [**Amazon Web Services**](https://aws.amazon.com/free/ "AWS"): Free for 12 months (with 750 compute hours per month).
 Not cheap once the trial runs out, but it's also considered industry standard in cloud services.
 * [**Google Cloud Platform**](https://cloud.google.com/free/ "Google Cloud Platform"): $300 in-service credit, to be used